 If Chinese egg noodles aren't available, Italian pasta such as fettucini or linguini makes a handy substitute.
 A "quick and dirty" lo mein can be made by using Ramen noodles with a flavor packet.

-How Are Lo Mein and Chow Mein Prepared?
+How Are Chow Mein and Lo Mein Noodles Prepared?

 With lo mein, the parboiled noodles are frequently added near the end of cooking to heat through and toss with the other ingredients and sauce.
-Alternately, the parboiled noodles may be tossed with a sauce and the stir-fried ingredients poured over, as in this recipe for Dragon Lady Lo Mein With Fresh Chinese Noodles.
+Alternately, the parboiled noodles may be tossed with a sauce and the stir-fried ingredients poured over.

 While chow mein with thin crisp noodles is a staple of many Chinese take-out restaurants, more authentic versions of chao mian have soft noodles.
 The main difference between the two comes down to frying time: for dryer, crisper noodles, add more oil and increase the frying time.